-The bq24620 is highly integrated switch-mode battery charge controller designed specifically for Lithium Phosphate battery.
-It offers a constant-frequency synchronous PWM controller with high accuracy current and voltage regulation, charge preconditioning, termination, and charge status monitoring.
+The bq24630 is highly integrated switch-mode battery charge controller designed specifically for Lithium Phosphate battery.
+It offers a constant-frequency synchronous PWM controller with high accuracy current and voltage regulation, charge preconditioning, termination, adapter current regulation, and charge status monitoring.

-The bq24620 charges the battery in three phases: preconditioning, constant current, and constant voltage.
-Charge is terminated when the current reaches a minimum level.
-An internal charge timer provides a safety backup.
-The bq24620 automatically restarts the charge cycle if the battery voltage falls below an internal threshold, and enters a low-quiescent current sleep mode when the input voltage falls below the battery voltage.
+The bq24630 charges the battery in three phases: preconditioning, constant current, and constant voltage.
+Charge is terminated when the current reaches a minimum user-selectable level.
+A programmable charge timer provides a safety backup.
+The bq24630 automatically restarts the charge cycle if the battery voltage falls below an internal threshold, and enters a low-quiescent current sleep mode when the input voltage falls below the battery voltage.